 James and his mom are best friends when she is lucid.

-James barricades the door to his room to escape the abusive Peter.
+James barricades the door to his room to escape the abusive Curt.

-After finding Katie’s gun, James fantasizes about shooting Peter.
+After finding Katie’s gun, James fantasizes about shooting Curt.

 Support the film industry by purchasing genuine DVD, Blue Ray, or streaming copies of these films.
 Illegal copies only help profiteers.
 Make sure your money goes to the producers and artists who actually create these films.
 Still images from the film are used here as teasers to get you to view an authorized copy.
 If you have information about a film where a main character wears chucks, contact us at email@example.com.